Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    :alt: Modal to regenerate webhook
    :name: Modal to regenerate webhook

-When the webhook is regenerated, the old is deleted from GitLab server, and a new webhook with a new secret is created.
+When the webhook is regenerated, the old one is deleted from GitLab server, and a new webhook with a new secret is created.

 Allow artifacts closure option
 ``````````````````````````````